JuliaGeodynamics/InteractiveGeodynamics.jl/README.md

 This package provides a range of graphical user interfaces (GUI's) to study and experiment with different geodynamic problems without need to program.
 It uses [julia](https://julialang.org) and [Dash](https://dash.plotly.com/julia) and automatically installs the required geodynamic software (such as [LaMEM](https://github.com/JuliaGeodynamics/LaMEM.jl)) in the background.

 This is particularly useful for teaching.
+We currently have the folloeing examples included:
+- `Convection()` - 2D mantle  (or magma chamber) convection
+- `RayleighTaylor()` - density driven instability
+- `RisingSphere()` - rising stokes sphere example

 ### Getting started/requirements
 Installing this is straightforward.
-Start with julia
+Start julia

 ```julia
 kausb$ julia